 - Do we have confidence our team members have our backs?

 Regardless of how your company defines an effective organizational culture, it is important to know how the rest of your team evaluates it.
-Issues arise when there is a gap in what leaders believe they’re striving toward and what cultural components employees want to see grow.
+Issues arise when there is a gap between what leaders believe they’re striving toward and what cultural components employees want to see grow.
 That is when staff is left feeling any number of the “un’s” – unfulfilled, unsupported, unhappy, or unmotivated.

 Next time you’re thinking about your goals related to organizational culture, take a second to step back and consider if you might be the only one evaluating it with that criteria.
 Is your whole team truly operating under the same definition of positive team culture?